tejasbg19/VSDIAT_Advanced_Physical_Design_Using_Skywater130nm_PDK/README.md

 - Antenna Checks: Magic
 - Circuit Validity Checker: CVC

 The main goal of OpenLane was to create an open-source RTL to GDSII platform that generates a GDSII file without requiring human intervention.
+We can run OpenLane flow in **interactive mode** too using **"-interactive"** option.